 8 Common Causes of Construction Site Accidents

 A seasoned construction accident lawyer New Jersey locals recommend can tell you that construction site accidents occur every day in the United States.
+Construction workers have one of the most dangerous jobs out there.
+An experienced construction accident lawyer New Jersey recommends can attest that while performing job duties, a worker may have to be wary of falling building debri, defective tools, and shaky ladders.
 The victims can sustain traumatic brain injuries, broken bones, spinal cord injuries, or even death.
 This is because construction sites are filled with potential hazards such as heavy machinery and falling object.
+When an accident happens and a construction worker is hurt, the resulting injuries can be painful and expensive.
+While there may be workers compensation benefits available, it is important that an worker understands his or her rights during the process.
 If you were hurt in a construction accident, it may be in your best interest to consult with a construction accident lawyer in New Jersey from Rispoli & Borneo, P.C.

 Here are eight common causes of construction site accidents:

 - Slip and Falls: Slip and falls make up a large percentage of construction accidents.
 Construction workers can trip over materials, tools, and even holes in the ground if the area is not marked for hazards.
 If you were injured while working at a construction site, call a construction accident lawyer New Jersey residents choose under these circumstances.
 We may be able to help you recover your accident related damages.